fmtn/a/README.md

  -C,--copy-queue <arg>         Copy all messages from this to target.
                                Limited by maxBrowsePageSize in broker
                                settings (default 400).
+ -d,--durable <arg>            the subscription is durable, specify
+                               subscription-name
  -e,--encoding <arg>           Encoding of input file data.
 Default UTF-8 -E,--correlation-id <arg>     Set CorrelationID -f,--find <arg>               Search for messages in queue with this